USAID Senegal | All Children Reading (ACR)/Lecture Pour Tous

 October 2016 – June 2021

-EdIntersect provides technical assistance to regional/district representatives to enact the Local Education Monitoring Approach (LEMA) for assessing early grade reading outcomes, and for the development and testing of the classroom observation tool and selected reading tasks.
+EdIntersect provided technical assistance to regional/district representatives to enact the Local Education Monitoring Approach (LEMA) for assessing early grade reading outcomes, and for the development and testing of the classroom observation tool and selected reading tasks.

-EdIntersect provides expertise for the review of gender and inclusion across project outcomes, with a lead role in supporting the development and operationalization of the Senegal ACR Gender and Inclusion Plan and providing ongoing technical assistance to the gender equality and social inclusion specialist in Senegal.
+EdIntersect provided expertise for the review of gender and inclusion across project outcomes, with a lead role in supporting the development and operationalization of the Senegal ACR Gender and Inclusion Plan and providing ongoing technical assistance to the gender equality and social inclusion specialist in Senegal.